metio/terraform-provider-k8s/docs/data-sources/resources_teleport_dev_teleport_role_v6_manifest.md

 - `record_session` (Attributes) RecordDesktopSession indicates whether desktop access sessions should be recorded.
 It defaults to true unless explicitly set to false. (see [below for nested schema](#nestedatt--spec--options--record_session))
 - `request_access` (String) RequestAccess defines the access request strategy (optional|note|always) where optional is the default.
 - `request_prompt` (String) RequestPrompt is an optional message which tells users what they aught to request.
-- `require_session_mfa` (Number) RequireMFAType is the type of MFA requirement enforced for this user.
+- `require_session_mfa` (String) RequireMFAType is the type of MFA requirement enforced for this user.
 - `ssh_file_copy` (Boolean) SSHFileCopy indicates whether remote file operations via SCP or SFTP are allowed over an SSH session.
 It defaults to true unless explicitly set to false.

 <a id="nestedatt--spec--options--cert_extensions"></a>